lodum/CancerExplorer/web application/README.md

 ### Purpose
-The application should present possible causes for high cancer incidence rates in a spatial context.
+The application presents possible causes for high cancer incidence rates in a spatial context.
 It does so, by using the chain linking of different variables that is encoded as linked data.

 ### Status
 This is an early development step version.

+Presented statistical epidemiological values (SIR and CI values):
+Because of data publishing discussions at the moment for demonstration purpose only random example values are integrated.

 This brings along:

-- First insight of possibilities of the CancerExplorer
+- First insights of possibilities of the CancerExplorer
 - Limited information retrieval (for development purposes only a test RDF repository can be queried)
 - Long list of issues (refresh your browser view after queries)